 When you buy through our links, we may earn a commission.
 Learn more.

-If you’ve been to an RV dealer lately or seen some newer campers, 5th-wheels, or travel trailers you’ve probably noticed that there are small awnings installed above each slide out.
+If you’ve been to an RV dealer lately or seen some newer campers, 5th-wheels, or travel trailers, you’ve probably noticed that there are small awnings installed above each slide out.

 Related RV Product: Reseal RV windows and trim with the highly rated Geocel Pro Flex RV Sealant (click to view on Amazon)

-If you want to install some slide out toppers on your own camper you can get a kit like this (click to view on Amazon) or have an RV dealer do it for you.
+If you want to install some slide out toppers on your own camper, you can get a kit like this (click to view on Amazon) or have an RV dealer do it for you.

-RV Slide Out Toppers Pros & Cons
+RV Slide Out Toppers Pros

-Keep Slide Out Roof Clean
+Keep Slide-Out Roof Clean

-If you often camp around trees you probably know the pain of having to climb up on the roof of your RV before putting the slide outs in to check if anything is in the way and to clean them off.
+If you often camp around trees, you probably know the pain of having to climb up on the roof of your RV before putting the slide outs in to check if anything is in the way and to clean them off.

 It will save you time and also help with safety since you won’t have to climb onto the roof of your RV or trailer.